SwiftDocOrg/swift-doc/README.md

 which you can do with [github-wiki-publish-action][github-wiki-publish-action].
 Alternatively,
-you could specify HTML format publish documentation to [GitHub Pages](https://pages.github.com) or bundle them into a release artifact.
+you could specify HTML format to publish documentation to [GitHub Pages](https://pages.github.com) or bundle them into a release artifact.